Riding coffee rally, cocoa trader Ward's niche hedge fund soars

-NEW YORK (Reuters) - Famed cocoa trader Anthony Ward’s niche commodities fund is up 28 percent through April, after riding the bull run in arabica coffee as a drought in Brazil, the world’s No. 1 producer, raised concerns about tightening supplies.
+NEW YORK, June 4 (Reuters) - Famed cocoa trader Anthony Ward’s niche commodities fund is up 28 percent through April, after riding the bull run in arabica coffee as a drought in Brazil, the world’s No. 1 producer, raised concerns about tightening supplies.

 The gains by Armajaro Asset Management’s CC+ fund, which focuses on cocoa and coffee, is its best so far in five years after a 42-percent return in 2009, letters to investors seen by Reuters showed.